privacybydesign/irmamobile/README.md

 As preliminary to run the integration tests, you need a fully configured [irmamobile development setup](#development-setup).

+The tests are located in the `yivi_app` directory, so `cd` into that before continuing.

 ### Run locally using an iOS/Android simulator
 The full set of integration tests can be started in the following way: